 When you contact us, we will arrange for one of our Assessors to visit you free of charge with no obligation involved.
 They will ask you about your health and the kind of assistance or support you feel you need to remain living independently at home.
 We will ask you about what matters to you.
-(We carry out this full assessment on all our Clients with an emphasis on independence and what matters to you, rather than dependence).
+(We carry out this full initial assessment on all our Clients with an emphasis on independence and what matters to you, rather than dependence).
 We will discuss with you what support you want from your care package and who you may already have available to help you remain an active part of your community.
 We try to identify if there is any way we can help you access social or educational groups within your own community to enhance your social activities and interaction.
+Our intention is to ensure that you have a voice and control over how you receive the care or support we can provide you.

 Some of the things we can help you with are listed below: